The Tier Stack Build: Add Two Tiers and Generate $31K Extra Monthly for $90K–$110K Operators

 Subject: I built something for you

-You reached out about coaching, but couldn’t afford $3,800.
-I get it.
+You reached out about coaching but couldn’t afford $3,800.
 That tier is designed for established creators who need a strategic partnership.

-I built Tier 1 for creators at $5K-20K monthly who need a framework, not a partnership.
-12-week group program. $800/month.
-Weekly 90-minute calls with 20 other creators at the same stage.
+I built Tier 1 for creators at $5K–$20K/month who need a framework, not a partnership.
+It’s a 12-week group program at $800/month with weekly 90-minute calls alongside 20 other creators at the same stage.

 If you’re past needing frameworks and ready for strategic guidance, I’m launching Tier 2 (1:1 at $2,400) in 2 months.
-Reply, and I’ll put you on the early list.
+Reply to this email and I’ll put you on the early list.

 - Parker